walkerRnD/codebuff/backend/knowledge.md

 6. **Environment Variables**: Use environment variables for configuration and sensitive information.
 7. **Code Style**: Follow consistent coding style and use tools like Prettier for formatting.

+## Diffing Algorithm

+- The `generateDiffBlocks` function uses a sliding window approach to find matches between old and new file content.
+- The `windowSize` parameter in `findNextMatch` affects the algorithm's behavior:
+  - Larger values can help handle scattered small changes better.
+  - However, increasing `windowSize` has downsides:
+    - Decreased performance (O(windowSize^2) time complexity per `findNextMatch` call).
+    - Potential for less accurate diffs with very large values.
+    - May mask large-scale structural changes if set too high.
+  - The optimal `windowSize` depends on typical file structures and change patterns in the project.
+  - Consider profiling with different `windowSize` values to find the best balance for your use case.

 ## TODO

 - Implement authentication and authorization for WebSocket connections.